apache/incubator-weex-site/docs/docs/styles/common-styles.md

 :::danger
-box-shadow takes effect on Android
+box-shadow takes no effect on Android
 :::

 ### Example